ScottA27/Portfolio-Project-5/README.md

 - [User Stories](https://github.com/ScottA27/Portfolio-Project-5/issues)
 - [Project Board](https://github.com/users/ScottA27/projects/10)

 Throughout my project I have utilised GitHub's issues to make my user stories and projects to make my kanban board.
 When I was initially creating the project I made all of the user stories to divide my work into smaller tasks.
 I then made labels for to go onto the user stories: must have, should have and could have.
 The labels were then given to the user stories the applied to.
+The project was also broken down into sprints and these are documented using the milestone feature.

 All of the user stories were then placed onto my kanban board.
 The kanban board is broken into three sections: todo, in progress and done.
 Whenever I started a user story I would go onto the kanban board and move it to in progress, once it was completed I'd move it to done.
 This gave me a simple way to break down my project workflow and allowed me to focus on one thing at a time.